DavidOliver/page_http_caching/README.markdown

-Control HTTP Cache headers on a per-Symphony-page basis.
+Control HTTP cache headers on a per-Symphony-page basis.

 ## Guidelines and information